HomeBlog

 Failing to provide a meal period or violating it in any way whatsoever attracts the premium pay — the meal break penalty.
 In other words, if you violate the meal break, you owe employees compensation equivalent to one hour of pay at their regular hourly rate for each violated lunch break.
 Learn more about our California meal penalty or cost of not tracking breaks articles.

 Likewise, violating the rest break attracts compensation equivalent to employees' hours of pay at the regular rate.
 However, the rest break violation attracts a one-hour penalty per workday, not per missed rest break.
+To estimate potential penalties for missed meal breaks, you can use our free California Meal Break Premium Calculator.

 For example, if you fail to provide the two rest breaks in an 8-hour shift, you should compensate employees a fee equivalent to one hour of pay, not two hours.